ece362-purdue/f2022-public-labs/lab-12/lab12.md

 Now that your file structures are included into your `main.c` file, you should be able to call them from it.
 Try calling `i2c_init()` in main, building it, and seeing if it throws any errors.
 If it does, check back and make sure you defined all of your functions properly in `i2c.h` and included the correct files in `i2c.c` and `main.c.`

 ### 6.1: Turn on the GPIO port.
+**Before you do anything, paste in the updated code if you made your .h file before Sunday.**

-Write an initialization script that turns on the GPIO port and sets it to an output.
+Write an initialization script that turns on the GPIO port in the MCP23008 and sets it to an output.
 Normally how  is:

 ```C